 See also Library Fines, Fees and Charges.

 The High Demand Collection contains Library items that are expected to be in high demand for a short period of time.
-Items are held in this collection only for the period of high demand.

 Journal articles and conference papers

 Usually arrive as PDFs but can be print copies due to database licence restrictions.
 Very recent articles may not always be available.

 Loan conditions are set by the Lending Library and must be followed by you and the University of Waikato Library.
 Renewals can often be requested.
 Some books may be restricted to use in the Library only. eBooks cannot be borrowed through Interlibrary Loan.

 Theses may usually be borrowed from other New Zealand universities but must be used in this Library.
 We can advise you on the best way to obtain an overseas thesis.

 DVDs, CDs and CD Roms may be available at the discretion of the Lending Library.
 Place a request and we will try to obtain the item for you.